trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

 ## Set up a baker account

-While nothing changes for [Step 1: Run an Octez node](/tutorials/join-dal-baker/run-node), this is not the case for [Step 2: Set up a baker account](/tutorials/join-dal-baker/prepare-account).
+Complete the [Step 1: Run an Octez node](/tutorials/join-dal-baker/run-node) of the tutorial, and make following changes in [Step 2: Set up a baker account](/tutorials/join-dal-baker/prepare-account).
 For this step, you already have a baker!
 No need to regenerate it, just import it:

    ```bash